Oahu Fall Mini Sessions | Should I Book a Mini?

 3. Families with Kids Who Listen Well

 If your kids are good at following directions and can handle quick transitions, a mini session is ideal!
 Think: “Stand here, smile, done!”
-You can still get beautiful shots in a short amount of time when things go smoothly.

 4. When You Only Want a Few Mostly Posed Images